janstenpickle/extruder/README.md

 override def pathToString(path: Seq[String]): String = path.mkString(".").toLowerCase
 ```
 #####Implementing `resolveConfig`
-Note the return type of `resolveConfig` is `ConfigValidation[Option[String]]` which expands to `cats.data.ValidatedNel[String, Option[String]]`.
+Note the return type of `resolveConfig` is `ConfigValidation[Option[String]]` which expands to `cats.data.ValidatedNel[ValidationFailure, Option[String]]`.
 This allows for any errors in looking up configuration to be handled differently to the configuration value not being present.
 For example, a connection error to a remote configuration source should be handled as an `InvalidNel[String]`, where the error message is a string.
 Whereas the configuration value not being present should be an empty `Option[String]`.

 ```scala
 override def resolveConfig(path: Seq[String]): ConfigValidation[Option[String]] = props.get(pathToString(path)).validNel